phalcon/documentation/docs/autoload.md

 The `Phalcon\Autoload\Loader` can be instantiated by passing `true` to the constructor, so that you can enable debug mode.
 In debug mode, the loader will collect data about searching and finding files that are requested.
 You can then use the `getDebug()` method to output the debug messages, to diagnose issues.

+As of 5.15, the debug trail spans nested autoloads.
+When a loaded class requires a not-yet-loaded parent, the inner autoload no longer resets the trail; the trail is reset only on the outermost call, so it reflects the full resolution of the originally requested class.

 ```php
 <?php